manavdesai/Python_spring2017/Final/README.md

 ##### ~ CH Gayle and DA Warner are highest run scorers in foreign players.
 ************************************************************************************************************************************
 ### Analysis 1.2 : Performance of Top 5 Batsmen
+using batsman dataframe created above, displayed the performance of batsmen over all the years.
 #### Code
 ```python
 top=df_batsman.groupby(['season','batsman'])['batsman_runs'].sum().reset_index()